AdaCore/git-hooks/README.md

 * **`hooks.post-receive-hook`**:

-  If defined, this is the name of a script to be called at the end ofo the `post-received` hook.
-The script is called exactly the same way the post-received hooks is called, and therefore should allow customized post-receive processing.
+  If defined, this is the name of a script to be called at the end of the `post-receive` hook.
+The script is called exactly the same way the post-receive hooks is called, and therefore should allow customized post-receive processing.

   :warning: The current working directory (cwd) when this script gets